-This recipe for Gruyere Cheese Fondue is the best!
+This recipe for Classic Gruyere Swiss Cheese Fondue is the best!
 It's creamy and rich with just the right amount of white wine and a splash of nutty amaretto to keep things extra flavorful.

 Jump to: